What the study found

 - Research title:

-- Minimally invasive drainage treated a rare holospinal subdural abscess
+- Minimally invasive drainage managed a holospinal subdural abscess

 - Authors: